XY-like Incommensurate Magnetic Order in Ce$_2$SnS$_5$

-Magnetic susceptibility measured for $T<T_N$ suggests that the system realizes antiferromagnetic order as the magnetization decreases as temperature decreases below $T_N$ (inset of Fig. \ref{fig:mag}(a)).
-Powder neutron diffraction reveals magnetic reflection peaks that shift as the temperature decreases below $T_N$ until they eventually lock into a magnetic phase with the commensurate magnetic propagation vector of $(q_x,q_y,q_z) = (1/3, 0, 0)$ below approximately $1.2 \, \text{K}$.
+The behavior of the magnetic susceptibility below $T<T_N$ (see inset of Fig. \ref{fig:mag}(a)) suggests that the system realizes antiferromagnetic order in the \textit{ab}-plane.
+Powder neutron diffraction reveals magnetic reflection peaks that shift as the temperature decreases below $T_N$ until they eventually lock into fixed positions below approximately $1.2 \, \text{K}$.
 This behavior suggests the presence of incommensurate order just below $T_N$ before the system locks into a commensurate magnetic structure upon cooling.
-Additional neutron diffraction measurements on single crystals would be an important future research direction to determine the true magnetic structure.
+The best fitting low-temperature commensurate magnetic structure belongs to the Shubnikov group \textit{Pb’a’m’} (MSG 55.359) and adopts a two-\textit{q} 120\textsuperscript{o}-like magnetic structure on a distorted honeycomb lattice of cerium atoms in the \textit{ab}-plane with the magnetic moments confined to point in the \textit{ab}-plane.
+Additional neutron diffraction measurements on single crystals would be an important future research direction to elucidate the nature of the incommensurate magnetic structure.